 The energy consumption of an economy is generally shown by reference to the territory of the country and comprises the energy consumption in the territory of a country (territorial principle).
 The most important energy parameter for comparisons based on time and space - primary energy consumption in that country - relates to the domestic consumption of primary energy.
 This is determined by deducting energy exports and the increase in energy stocks from the domestic output of primary energy.
-The primary energy consumption of an economy includes, along with the entire consumption of final energy, the losses involved in converting energy sources and the energy consumption of energy sources.
+The primary energy consumption of an economy includes, along with the entire consumption of final energy, the losses involved in converting energy sources and the energy consumption of the energy sectors plus non-energetic consumption of energy sources.